farukaplan/Block-Kaczmarz/README.md

 # Block-Kaczmarz-
-Block kaczmarz method for solving large sparse matrices
+Block kaczmarz is an iterative method for solving large sparse matrices.
+You can find different matrices from "https://sparse.tamu.edu/"